Want to plant your own wild flowers, but don’t know where or how?

 This article gives 6 easy steps for the most effective way of planting wild flower seeds.

-Why should I plant wild flowers in my garden?
+Why should I plant wild flowers?

 First up, adding wild flowers to your garden is great for the environment!